-Eligibility: This course is designed for students at sophomore level majoring in Public Health, Nursing, Exercise Science, Psychology, Biology, Sociology, Anthropology, Education, and related areas.
+Eligibility: This course is designed for students at the sophomore level or higher majoring in Public Health, Nursing, Exercise Science, Psychology, Biology, Sociology, Anthropology, Education, and related areas.
+Open also to Graduate Students.
 A minimum GPA 2.75 cumulative is required to apply.

 - Live on the Federal University of Ceará campus

 - Explore local museums and art galleries, like the Inhotim Institute of Contemporary Art

 - Visit public hospitals, primary care facilities, and outpatient clinics

 - Tour local NGOs and the Minas Gerais State Administrative Center

 - Check out a soccer stadium or sports center

 - Browse the Mangabeiras and City Farmer Market

 - Visit local public elementary and high schools